jakethedev/jakethedev/README.md

 ## Selection of Interesting Projects I've Worked On

 <!-- ### [Beatbattlebot](https://github.com/jakethedev/beatbattlebot) (open source, active development ✨) -->
-### Beatbattlebot (closed source, active development ✨)
+### Beatbattlebot (discord music-community event software ✨)
 - Voting: parsing and counting a ballot of votes from a single discord message was a tricky problem to solve, especially from a UX perspective
-- Podium tie-breaking: currently implementing a way to change the tie-break algorithm per server, allowing choices such as "earliest submission" or "random"
 - Auto-deployment: using systemd and cron to automate the deploy in a highly secure fashion
 - Project management: organizing and prioritizing tasks has become a critical skill as I've progressed my vision for what this bot can be
 - User experience: CLI UX for users that have never used a CLI is a continuous challenge
 - Semi-custom test suite: I'm using Jest as the core framework, but DiscordJS doesn't seem to have any mock objects, so I'm building out generators for common types such as users and messages
+- Future goals: A fully featured site with an excellent voting UX design and no barrier to entry for competitors and event holders

 ### Version Management and Deploy Tooling (previous employment)
 - General maintenance: from features to failures, the standard dev experience